 Although their levels of service are mostly the same, there are small differences:

-- Lion Air's baggage allowance in economy class is 20kg.
+Lion Air's baggage allowance in economy class is 15kg for domestic flights and 20kg for international flights.
 Wings Air has a smaller (but not strictly enforced) baggage allowance: 15kg.

-- Lion Air offers business/executive class on some routes, while Wings Air focuses on basic class only.
+Lion Air offers business/executive class on some routes, while Wings Air offers only basic class services.

 You can easily tell which flight is operated by which airline by looking at the logo next to the flight details.
 Also, a four-digit flight number usually indicates a Wings Air flight.